ethanvillalovoz/GenerativeAI-VideoSummarization/README.md

    * Open Data_Preprocessing_Preparation.ipynb to preprocess the dataset.
    * Fine-tune models using Text_Generation_FLAN_T5.ipynb or Text_Generation_BART.ipynb.

+Here is a link to a Google Colab where you can demo and learn how to run our code: [Link](https://colab.research.google.com/drive/1QD04ii2pjK7tJ2RIA96OMbG7QyztThJG?usp=sharing)

 ## Results and Insights

 ### Evaluation Metrics